 Benefits: Climate & Environment

 - Biodiversity Preservation: Includes initiatives to protect local wildlife and natural habitats as well as the soil.
+The project site is home to poultry, bee hives and 800 sheep.

 Benefits: Social & Economic

 - Job Creation: Generate jobs both during construction and operating phase, with equal pay and gender equality.
+The project employs 15 full-time local staff, including 3 persons covering Social, Environment and Health & Safety respectively.

 - Local Economy: Improves independence by reducing the area’s reliance on imported fossil fuel.